Build the next layer

 They have second order effects, too.
 Quick wins are… quick.
 You can ship them faster, and collect feedback from users sooner.
 This helps you get closer to the theoretically ideal solution for your customers’ problems.

-We’re seeing something similar with how AI is being applied in the enterprise world today.
+This is also what the development life cycle for systems with long lives typically looks like.
+A good, timely example of this is how AI is being applied in the enterprise world today.
 Instead of revisiting existing processes, or reimagining how work might be done with these immensely capable new tools, companies are sitting them right on top of what already exists.
 We’re asking LLMs to do the same things that humans have been doing.
 Listen for messages from an event-driven system, make this tool call to help check for inaccuracies, cut a ticket when one is found, escalate via email if that ticket has no activity after two business days.
 AI agents are piloting existing systems, and facilitating interoperability.

-Perhaps that’s because we haven’t figured out how best to wield their power.
+For AI’s story specifically, perhaps this is all because we haven’t figured out how best to wield its power.
 We haven’t invented new processes or new jobs that demand the kind of capabilities that only LLMs have right now.
 The world that these models live in hasn’t adapted to the platform shift that they’ve brought to it.
 All of this will happen, but in the meantime, it’s fascinating to watch this “quick wins with existing building blocks” pattern hold, especially given how big of an inflection point this new AI wave is.

 Look for chances like these to build the next layer on whatever project you contribute to.
 This is not a near-sighted strategy.
 Not all types of quick wins introduce tech debt that a new member of your team will inherit and be asked to clean up.
 They’re the easiest types of project enhancements for stakeholders to understand, thus earn their buy-in for.
 Once they’ve been implemented, customers and consumers will use them since they’re there (maybe without realizing it, depending on what they look like), and your new layer will be refined through quick and steady iteration.